Robert John Gregg: Ulster Scots

 Gregg was keen on researching the Ulster-Scots language and dedicated much of his research time on linguistic analysis and the application of his research.
 His work was quite extensive and widely published.
 See the Publications list for more information on his publications.

 While on sabbatical from UBC in 1960, Gregg travelled back to Ulster and participated in the conference inaugurating the Ulster Dialect Archive at the Ulster Folk Museum (now the Ulster Folk and Transport Museum) in 1960.
 From 1960 to 1963, he also finished his doctoral fieldwork.
 He travelled throughout the Ulster countryside and interviewed older traditional speakers.
 This fieldwork culminated in a widely revered map with precise detail on the geographical boundaries of the Ulster-Scots language.
 “He was the first to demonstrate that Ulster-Scots was spoken in the eastern part of County Donegal in the Republic of Ireland and was thus international.”
 This map is still used today, although some more recent work has shown that there are areas, such as south-west Tyrone, that have Ulster Scots characteristics even though they were not categorised as Ulster Scots by Gregg.

 Ulster-Scots orthography

 Also starting in the 1960s, Gregg began to devise an orthography for Ulster-Scots.
 This orthography was based on Gregg's extensive fieldwork in the province.
 “In this process he produced transcriptions of local Ulster-Scots texts, or in some cases Ulster-Scots versions of English texts, to test and demonstrate various conventions.”
-Near the end of his life shared his work with the Ulster Folk and Transport Museum's Concise Ulster Dictionary project, which ran from 1989–96.
+Near the end of his life he shared his work with the Ulster Folk and Transport Museum's Concise Ulster Dictionary project, which ran from 1989–96.
 He was also hopeful that the new Ulster-Scots Language Society and Ulster-Scots Academy (created in 1994) would find his work useful for the Academy's language development work.